Baptiste Season 2 is heading to PBS MASTERPIECE in the US, while in the UK it's available on iPlayer.

 Baptiste Season 2 release date

-You can also still watch Baptiste Season 1 on BBC iPlayer if you need a recap of what happened.
+In the UK Baptiste Season 2 is available still on BBC iPlayer.
+You can also watch Baptiste Season 1 on iPlayer if you need a recap of what happened.

 What happens in Baptiste Season 2?